-I did a Yellowstone road trip from Seattle several years ago and was pleased to see how much I could see by driving the Yellowstone loop.
-I planned all my stops in advance and started my day early to make the most of my trip to Yellowstone in one day before I went on to visit Grand Teton in one day.
+I’m an avid road tripper, so I absolutely loved our Yellowstone road trip from Seattle that we did.
+I spent an exhilarating, albeit long, day exploring every corner of the iconic Yellowstone National Park.
+I planned all my stops in advance and started my day early to make the most of my trip to Yellowstone in one day before visiting Grand Teton in one day (where they have some amazing Grand Teton hikes to explore).

 Tips for Spending One Day in Yellowstone

-- Know the road closures – Yellowstone is a huge park, so there is constant construction going on to make it better.
-Check the official website before you go to know about any roads you may need to avoid. (as of April 2021, the road from Tower-Roosevelt to Canyon Junction is closed for construction, and there is also construction at the north entrance and Old Faithful Overpass Bridge)
+- Know the road closures – Yellowstone is a huge park, so constant construction is going on to improve it.
+Check the official website before you go to know about any roads you may need to avoid.

 - Start your day early – Yellowstone is one of the most popular parks in the country, so I recommend going as early as possible in the day.
-This will cut down on getting stuck in traffic.
+This will cut down on getting stuck in traffic, get better parking spots, and allow you to see more.
+I went at 7 am and didn’t regret it at all.

-- Plan for traffic – Yellowstone isn’t as small as parks like Joshua Tree or Olympic National Park, so you should expect traffic jams at times.
+- Plan for traffic – Yellowstone isn’t as small as parks like Joshua Tree or Olympic National Park, so you should sometimes expect traffic jams.
 This means not creating a schedule that’s too jam-packed and being patient when you do get stuck in traffic.

 How to Get to Yellowstone

-While Yellowstone is mainly in Wyoming, the park actually is in parts of Montana and Idaho as well.
-That means there are multiple entrances to get to Yellowstone.
-Which entrance you take depends on where you’re coming from on your road trip.
+While Yellowstone is mainly in Wyoming, the park is actually in parts of Montana and Idaho.
+That means there are multiple entrances to get to Yellowstone, and which entrance you take depends on where you’re coming from on your road trip.

 Here are the five Yellowstone entrances and the city and state they’re in.
 You may decide to enter from one entrance and leave from another (for example, I entered through the east entrance in Wyoming and then left through the west entrance in Idaho on my one day in Yellowstone National Park).